- Transfer Credit

 How many credit hours are required for full-time status?
 A student must be enrolled in a minimum of 12 credit hours per term in order to be considered a full-time student.
 If you are considering dropping below 12 credit hours, make sure you are still meeting the requirements of any financial aid you are receiving and check any other policies you may be restricted to such as international visas and health insurance.
 You may also want to check fees and refund schedules on the Registrar’s website.

-Are there a maximum number of credit hours that can be taken per quarter?
+Are there a maximum number of credit hours that can be taken per semester?
 At this time, students in the College of Engineering are permitted to enroll in up to 18 credit hours per term.
 Upperclass students may petition the Department to enroll in more than 18 credit hours in one academic term.
 To enroll in more than 18 credit hours, students must petition and pay additional fees.

 When is the deadline for adding a class?